-back for a second month, Adrian Taylor, BAP secretary of the
+welcome back for a second month, Adrian Taylor, member

-in the combination of a short body, a moderately elongate caudal
+of a short body, a moderately elongate caudal peduncle

 the last ray of the dorsal fin.